 Consent forms contain standardized language to ensure mandatory elements of the consent process are included.
 For research studies that involve certain methods and practices, additional standardized language is required.
 It is the responsibility of the researcher to determine if their research study involves any of the methods or practices that require additional language on the consent form and to include it.

-Below you will find practices and methods that require additional standardized language in the consent form.
+You may find practices and methods that require additional standardized language in the consent form (please see additional consent templates in the forms section).
 Please be sure to include such language as you develop the informed consent form for your particular research project.
 Please contact us if you have questions regarding the consent process or any other aspect of research with human subjects.